skalogs/SkaETL/README.md

  * Build data referential on the fly based on events processed by SkaETL
  * Build metrics on the fly

-SkaETL parses and enhance data from Kafka topics to any output :
+SkaETL parses and enhances data from Kafka topics to any output :
 * Kafka (enhanced topics)
 * Elasticsearch
 * Email